dusty-nv/jetson-inference/docs/actionnet.md

 | Action-ResNet18-Kinetics | `resnet18`   |  1040   |
 | Action-ResNet34-Kinetics | `resnet34`   |  1040   |

-These models were trained on the [Kinetics 700](https://www.deepmind.com/open-source/kinetics) and [Moments in Time](http://moments.csail.mit.edu/) datasets - see [here](https://gist.github.com/dusty-nv/3aaa2494f7be212391cca1927ef7c74e) for the list of class labels.
-The default model is `resnet18`.
+The default is `resnet18`.
+These models were trained on the [Kinetics 700](https://www.deepmind.com/open-source/kinetics) and [Moments in Time](http://moments.csail.mit.edu/) datasets (see [here](https://gist.github.com/dusty-nv/3aaa2494f7be212391cca1927ef7c74e) for the list of class labels).

 ##
 <p align="right">Next | <b><a href="depthnet.md">Monocular Depth Estimation</a></b>